ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 ###  IP-based mesh (Thread, Wi-SUN and 6LoWPAN-ND)

-Originally designed with large-scale deployment in mind, mesh is optimized for long battery life and low cost.
+Designed with large-scale deployment in mind, mesh is optimized for long battery life and low cost.

 **Thread** is designed for indoor use, with a range of only a few meters. **Wi-SUN** and **6LoWPAN-ND** have a range of up to one kilometer and are therefore better suited for external use.
-Throughput of Mesh technologies is up to 200 kbps.
+Throughput of Mesh technologies is up to 200 Kbps.

 Mesh networks are self-healing, with no single point of failure.
 They are more suitable for limited spaces because of the expense in infrastructure setup and maintenance.

-Additionally, Mbed OS Thread stack is certified using pre-defined test sets for stability, reliability, and performance to ensure high quality, production-ready delivery for application and product creation.
+Additionally, Mbed OS Thread stack is certified using predefined test sets for stability, reliability, and performance to ensure high quality, production-ready delivery for application and product creation.

 ### 6LoWPAN Mesh networking